Rapuris/Decaf_Coffee/README.md

 # Decaf_Coffee

-Inspiration comes from my Mom & big help from the Internet for all the tutorials and protcols to help me learn all of this
+Contains the file for the disarmed Ti plasmid for RNA interference of the DXMT gene in Coffea Arabica.
+The Agrobacterium strain used was EHA101.